 Working with custom domain mappings

 If you want to target your Code Engine application or function with a domain that you own, you can use a custom domain mapping.
-When you set a custom domain mapping in Code Engine, you define a 1-to-1 mapping between your fully qualified domain name (FQDN) and a Code Engine application or function in your project.
+When you set a custom domain mapping in Code Engine, you define a one-to-one mapping between your fully qualified domain name (FQDN) and a Code Engine application or function in your project.

 A custom domain mapping must point to only one Code Engine application or function.
 However, you can configure multiple domain mappings to a single application or function.